Why Sleep Away Camp?

 Space permitting, some campers stay for more than one session.

 What Does It Cost?

 The full fee per session can be adjusted according to family size and income.
 Scholarships are available.
-For children who qualify for state-supported respite services, fees may be covered.
+For children who qualify for state-supported respite services, a portion of fees may be covered.
 For all other campers, please contact our offices for more information on fees.

 When Should We Apply?

 The sooner the better!
 Cabins can fill quickly.
-Call either our NY or NJ offices and we’ll send you an application or go to the Apply for Services section of this website to download an application for services.
-After the summer sessions begin in late June/early July, it is unlikely we can still accept applications, but please call to be sure.
+After January 1, call either our NY or NJ offices and we’ll send you an application or go to the Apply for Services section of this website to download an application for services.
+After the summer sessions begin in late June, it is unlikely we can still accept applications, but please call to be sure.